mpanko/denisasvach/content/projects/breaking-bread.md

 ---
 id: breaking-bread
 title: Breaking Bread
+order: 10
 image: /images/breaking-bread-thumbnail.jpg
 description: A performance-based project exploring communal dining and social connections.
 content:
   - type: text
     content: Breaking Bread is a performance-based project that investigates the social and cultural significance of shared meals.
 Through a series of curated dining experiences, this work explores how food and the act of eating together can create and strengthen community bonds.
   - type: text
     content: Participants are invited to engage in carefully choreographed dining rituals, encouraging conversations and connections that transcend cultural and social boundaries.
 The project documents these interactions, creating a visual narrative of shared human experiences.
   - type: image
     src: /images/breaking-bread-1.jpg
     alt: Overview of Breaking Bread performance